-When the first edition of the MICHELIN Guide Singapore was released last year, our dining scene celebrated as one—hawkers rubbed shoulders with celebrity chefs, while fine dining institutions rallied with humble kopitiams (local coffeeshops).
-People queued for hours for a taste of the cheapest Michelin-starred meal in the world at Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle, even if it meant eating off Styrofoam plates.
+When the first edition of the MICHELIN Guide Singapore was released in 2016, our dining scene celebrated as one—hawkers rubbed shoulders with celebrity chefs, while fine dining institutions rallied with humble kopitiams (local coffeeshops).
+People queued for hours for a taste of the cheapest Michelin-starred meal in the world at Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle, even if it meant eating off styrofoam plates.
 In Singapore, good food doesn’t need to be found atop starched white tablecloths.

 The new entries include Labyrinth, a modern Singaporean restaurant that serves art on a plate, and Chef Kang’s, a humble Cantonese joint tucked away in a shophouse.
 They’re among the 38 eateries that have been honoured with Michelin stars, up from 29 in 2016.
 Here’s the full list.